Puerto Vallarta Gay Travel

 The shoreline pathway continues southward, leading next to Playa las Estacas before the farther remote areas occupied by private resorts.

-Sit down and relax or grab them to go; the alcoholic slushies at Blondies Slushbar are perfect.
+The alcoholic slushies at Blondies Slushbar are perfect.
+Sit down and relax or grab them to go.
 In the humid heat, you’ll be glad you stopped by.
-They have almost a dozen delicious flavors.

 Blondies has tables along the sidewalk as well as an indoor loft space seating.
 Ordering to go is simple as well, since they sell drinks at a bar right on the sidewalk.